What is a White Squire?

 - Supermajority Amendment: An amendment to the company’s charter to require a very large percentage of shareholders (up to 90%) to approve major decisions.
 This means that the acquiring company would have to possess much more than 50% of the outstanding shares to obtain a controlling interest.

-Thank you for reading CFI’s guide to the concept of “white squire”.
+Thank you for reading CFI’s guide to a hostile takeover defense.
 CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)™ designation, a leading financial analyst certification program.
-To continue advancing your career, these additional resources will be helpful:
+To continue advancing your career, these additional CFI resources will be helpful: